• Skip to primary navigation

 Hands On Practice

-If you are looking for an online resource to learn this art, I would strongly recommend Bluprint.
-Bluprint is an online cake decorating lessons provider.
-Its The Wilton Method: Buttercream Skills Class provides an awesome platform to learn basic piping techniques.
+If you are looking for an online resource to learn this art, I would strongly recommend Craftsy.
+Craftsy is an online cake decorating lessons provider.
+Its The Wilton Method: Buttercream Skills Class and The Wilton Method: Buttercream Flowers provide an awesome platform to learn basic piping techniques.

-I personally love Bluprint because their classes are all conducted by experts in their own niche.
+I personally love Craftsy because their classes are all conducted by experts in their own niche.
 Once you enroll in a class, you get to watch it online as many times as you like, wherever and whenever you want.
 Your access to the class never expires.
-And if you not entirely happy with your purchase, they provide a 100% money-back guarantee.

 Wilton Deluxe Practice Board Set